 - Help Center

-Apps, IMs, and intranets aren't where employees want internal communications
+Apps, IMs, and intranets aren't where staff want internal comms

 - Why it matters: Workers context switch between different apps and websites 1,200 times a day, and it’s making focus plummet, stress rise, and burnout reach a point of being overwhelming.